DRPproton/Mexico-covid-prediction/README.md

 The ongoing COVID-19 pandemic has had a significant impact on countries worldwide.
 This project focuses on Mexico and aims to predict the progression of COVID-19 cases in the country using data analysis and machine learning.
-The Jupyter Notebook, `covid_prediction.ipynb`, walks you through the process of collecting, preprocessing, and analyzing COVID-19 data in Mexico.
+The Jupyter Notebook, `covid_prediction.ipynb`, walks you through the process of loading, and analyzing COVID-19 data in Mexico.
 It also includes predictive modeling to forecast future trends.

 ## Data

 The analysis in this notebook relies on COVID-19 data for Mexico.
-The data used is publicly available and can be obtained from a public datasets .
+The data used is publicly available and can be obtained from a public datasets.
-Please ensure that you have the most up-to-date data to perform accurate predictions.
+You can access the complete dataset in this Kaggle page https://www.kaggle.com/datasets/dashelruizperez/covid-19-mexico.
+We used only a subset of the original dataset for our modeling, becuase those the variables we were interested.

 ## Installation